 Easy Teriyaki Tofu and Broccoli

-- 1 cup divided teriyaki sauce store bought such as the one shown here or homemade teriyaki sauce.
-I sometimes use Trader Joe’s Soyaki
+1/2 cup divided teriyaki sauce store bought such as the one shown here or homemade teriyaki sauce.
+I sometimes use Soy Vay Teriyaki or Trader Joe’s Soyaki.

-- Drain and wrap the tofu in a clean kitchen towel.
-Put something heavy on it and refrigerate it for an hour to get as much excess water out of it as possible.
+Drain and wrap the tofu in a clean kitchen towel.
+Put something heavy on it and refrigerate it for an hour or more to get as much excess water out of it as possible.
+I like mine tofu firm and dry, so I repeat the process with another towel.

-- Add 1 tbsp. sesame oil to pan and add broccoli.
+Add 1 tbsp. sesame oil (or less) to pan and add broccoli.
 Stir to heat.

-- Add remaining ½ cup of teriyaki sauce and tofu to pan and stir to combine and heat.
+Add remaining 3 Tbsp of teriyaki sauce and tofu to pan and stir to combine and heat.

 - Make sure to drain and press your tofu well.

-- Add the teriyaki sauce after cooking to prevent it from sticking and burning.
+- Add some of the teriyaki sauce after cooking to prevent it from sticking and burning.